CURATORIAL PROJECT OPEN CALL

 The ceiling in all gallery spaces is 15ft.
 There are pipes and beams in various places at 14ft, and the track lighting system is approx. 12ft from the floor.
 See the gallery floor plan for more detail.

-You can find comprehensive instructions and a sample completed Budget Worksheet form here.
+You can find comprehensive instructions and a sample completed Budget Worksheet here.
 If you have any further questions, please contact us.

 No. Applications will only be reviewed if they have been submitted through the online system.